Salable/seats-demo/README.md

    }
    ```
 2. Update the `DATABASE_URL` var in your `.env` file to be `file:./dev.db`
-3. Replace the code in the `./prisma/index.ts` file with the below -
+3. Replace the contents of `./prisma/index.ts` with the code below -
    ```typescript
    import { PrismaClient } from "@prisma/client";
    import { PrismaLibSQL } from "@prisma/adapter-libsql";